 A Good Tank Layout For Hatchetfish Generally Includes:

-• Plants – A planted tank is great for Hatchetfish.
+- Plants – A planted tank is great for Hatchetfish.
 Floating plants in particular are beneficial.
 But you can use stem and epiphyte plants in the lower areas of the tank.
 A combination of all of these plant types is even better (there’s more information about plants/types both live and fake in the next section).

-• Rocks/PebblesOpens in a new tab. – (Amazon link) You can use these to create a more natural look to the bottom of your aquarium.
+- Rocks/Pebbles – (Amazon link) You can use these to create a more natural look to the bottom of your aquarium.

-• WoodOpens in a new tab. – (Amazon link) Wood and twigs are another useful and attractive addition to a Hatchetfish tank.
+- Wood – (Amazon link) Wood and twigs are another useful and attractive addition to a Hatchetfish tank.
 And they contain beneficial tannins which is a bonus.

-• Leaf Debris – Helps to create a more natural look and feel to the tank.
-Catappa LeavesOpens in a new tab.
-(Amazon link) are a good choice because they release beneficial tannins into the water.
+- Leaf Debris – Helps to create a more natural look and feel to the tank.
+Catappa Leaves (Amazon link) are a good choice because they release beneficial tannins into the water.
 But you can use other leaves too, such as Oak Leaves for example.

-• Substrate – Darker, natural looking substrates work well in a Hatchetfish tank.
-Pebbles/Stones/GravelOpens in a new tab.
-(Amazon link) are good options.
+- Substrate – Darker, natural looking substrates work well in a Hatchetfish tank.
+Pebbles/Stones/Gravel (Amazon link) are good options.
 But any kind of substrate that you prefer will be okay for your Hatchetfish because they don’t interact with the substrate.

 You can also use other things such as Seed Pods and Alder Cones to create a ‘bottom of the riverbed’ look.